juristr/juristr.github.com/about/index.md

 ## Public Speaking

+- [**ngAir 110 - The TIL Episode #3**](https://www.youtube.com/watch?v=dgzgO5pB090) (April 2017) - I joined the [Angular Air](http://angularair.com/) TIL (Today I learned) episode, presenting some of new features that have been added in Angular version 4.0.0 as well as about Angular on the server side with Angular Universal.
 - [**Testing with Angular**](https://www.youtube.com/watch?v=Uw_XomCJaGQ) (January 2017) - A talk for [Hamburg AngularJS Meetup](https://www.meetup.com/Hamburg-AngularJS-Meetup/) on recipes for testing with Angular (2+).
 - [**AngularBeers: Interviewing Igor Minar and Adam Bradley**](https://www.youtube.com/watch?v=i2XloM6Q5wc) (December 2016) - I was given the opportunity to moderate the AMA session with Igor Minar and Adam Bradley for [AngularBeers](https://angularbeers.org/).
 - [**Angular 2 Special**](https://www.meetup.com/Software-Craftsmanship-SouthTyrol/events/230807221/) (May 2016)- Introducing interested software developers to Angular 2.
 The event consisted of a short 20min introductory talk followed by a guided exercise where developers were given the opportunity to write their first Angular 2 apps.
 You couldn't attend?
 I later created an intro video out of the exercise which you can watch yourself: [Ready to create your first Angular app?
 Let's do it together.
 (Angular 2+) ](https://www.youtube.com/watch?v=fXHyqSIIF9Q)